What Makes Drug Treatment Effective?

 4. Inclusion of the Family

-Just as the person in drug addiction treatment is an individual with a unique experience, so too is the family member, and a range of support options should be available.
+Just as the person in drug addiction treatment is an individual with a unique experience, so, too, is the family member, and a range of family addiction resources should be available.

 5. Long-Term Aftercare and Support